Philc90/aws-sa-associate-saac03/0400-TECH_FUNDAMENTALS/00_LEARNINGAIDS/TechFundamentalsNotes.md

   - like frames
   - in frames, src/dest are local, but in packets they can be anywhere
   - in transit, the packets remain the same (mostly), but encap'd in frames
-- Doesn't provide individ. chan's of comm.
-  - only src/dest ip's, can't have mult. apps comm on same device
-  - delivery order not guaranteed

-## IPv4
+- *IPv4*
   - example: 133.33.3.7
     - dotted-decimal snotation
     - 32 bits
   - IP network part: first 2 octets (133.33)
   - host part: last 2 octets(3.7)
   - assigned statically or by program
     - DHCP (Dynamic Host Configuraton Protocol)
   - Default Gateway: local network IP address where packets fwded if dest is remote ip
     - use subnet mask to det. local or remote dest
       - remote: sent to Default Gateway (usually router)
       - e.g. 255.255.0.0 = /16 prefix (# of 1's in subnet mask starting from left: 11111111 11111111 00000000 00000000)
 - Routes & Route tables
   - *Route*: where to fwd packet
   - example: home request through ISP to AWS
   - /32: most specific route (only 1 IP address)
   - /0: least specific (all addr's)
   - 0.0.0.0/0: default route.
 Match if nothing else does
+  - *Route Table*: contain multiple routes
-  - Route Table: ISP has mutliple NIC cards.
+    - ISP has multiple NIC cards.
 1+ Route Tables per router
     - table format: dest.
 IP mapped to next hop / target
     - statically populated or BGP (Border Gateway Protocol)
   - ISP router fwding to AWS router - happens on layer 2
     - packet has mac addr of aws router
-    - Address Resolution Protocol: gives mac addr of ip addr
+    - *Address Resolution Protocol (ARP)*: find mac addr of ip addr
       - is on L2.
 Broadcasts to all IP's on local network to find who has the dest addr.
       - remote dest IP: ARP will get the local router's mac addr, encapsulates in frame
         - when router gets frame, it will see the mac address is for it.
 Usually if the packet is not for it, a device will drop it, but the router is different and takes it to fwd to next device
 - *router*: L3 device
   - move from src to dest, and encapsulates packet in L2 on the way
+- L3 provides D2D comm over internet
+- limitations
+  - L3 doesn't provide individ. chan's of comm.
+    - only src/dest ip's; can't handle comm for mult. apps on same device
+    - delivery order not guaranteed

+# Layer 4: Transport
+- could include L5.
+OSI is conceptual model
+- L4 limitations - every packet independent/isolated
+  - packets could arrive out of order
+  - packets could be lost (network issue, exceed TTL)
+  - different packets can have different delays
+  - no channels of comm (support mult. apps), only src/dest IP (D2D comm)
+  - no flow control: if src tx's faster than dest rx's, can result in packet loss
+- L4 adds TCP & UDP
+  - TCP: slower, reliable
+    - for reliability, error correction, reliable order
+    - connection-oriented: need to set up conn. b/t devices
+  - UDP: faster, less reliable
+- TCP
+  - segments: container